Partial hyperbolicity and pseudo-Anosov dynamics: Introduction

 It has become apparent that there is a strong link between partially hyperbolic diffeomorphisms and Anosov flows in dimension 3, at least when the manifold is ``sufficiently large''.
 This goes back at least to Pujals' conjecture \cite{BW} $-$ which roughly states that under certain very general conditions, the diffeomorphism is a variable time map of a topological Anosov flow.
 Recently new examples \cite{BPP,BGP,BGHP} have been constructed which fail Pujals' conjecture, for instance in Seifert manifolds.
 This has challenged our understanding of the topological structure of these systems.
 This paper aims to solve the classification problem (as formulated in \cite[Question 1]{BFP}) completely for some particularly relevant classes of manifolds and isotopy classes of maps.

 The first result concerns the problem of finding topological obstructions, or in other words to determine exactly when a manifold admits a partially hyperbolic diffeomorphism.
 This problem is well understood when the manifold has (virtually solvable) fundamental group \cite{HP-survey}, or when it is Seifert fibered under some assumptions \cite{HaPS}.
 It is always possible to construct a partially hyperbolic diffeomorphism from an Anosov flow (in any manifold) by taking its time-one map.
 However it is expected that partially hyperbolic diffeomorphisms are much more abundant amongst manifolds than Anosov flows.
 For example the $3$ torus $\mathbb{T}^3$ or nil manifolds admit partially hyperbolic diffeomorphisms, but do not admit Anosov flows.
-This is because in these cases the fundamental group does not have exponential growth, a necessary condition for the existence of an Anosov flow, by work of Margulis \cite{Margulis}.
+In fact in $\mathbb{T}^3$ there are infinitely many essentially distinct partially hyperbolic diffeomorphisms.
+The reason these manifolds do not admit Anosov flows is because the fundamental group does not have exponential growth, a necessary condition for the existence of an Anosov flow, by work of Margulis \cite{Margulis}.

 One big focus of this paper is the case of hyperbolic 3-manifolds, that is, those homeomorphic to a quotient of $\mathbb{H}^3$ by a cocompact group of isometries.
 These 3-manifolds are by far the most abundant in the class of closed, irreducible $3$-manifolds with infinite fundamental group, by the famous work of Thurston and Perelman.
+Our first result is the following: